msalehisedeh/wizard-query/README.md

 );
 ```
 ## Releases

+### Version 1.2.0
+added global functions to be used in query filtering syntax.

 ### Version 1.1.4
 I am a perfectionist and trying to make this tool perfect. modified the wizard component to parse handler function typed in query editor without explicit 'return function'.
 This way the query handler function looks more natural.